openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

    * Lookout - this application runs on your rig and uses the xdrip-js library to read from the G5 transmitter directly.
 It uses the transmitter's built-in calibration algorithm, and you can enter BG calibrations either from the receiver or from a browser on your phone or computer, when connected to a web server that Lookout manages on your rig.
 The Lookout web pages also allow you to view CGM, pump, and OpenAPS status.
 Regardless of whether you use the receiver or Lookout to enter calibrations, they will be sent to the transmitter and both devices will report the same resulting BG values (though they may take a reading or two to 'catch up' after a calibration).
 Depending on your phone's hotspot capabilities, you may be able to access the Lookout web server even when cellular data is not available.
 Lookout will read G5 BG data and update OpenAPS locally (via xDripAPS), so your rig will continue to loop while offline, as well as send to Nightscout when your rig is online.
 Since Lookout uses the official transmitter calibration algorithm, it still requires sensor restarts every 7 days, with 2-hour warmups, and cannot be used with transmitters that have reached the Dexcom expiration (105-112 days from their first use).

-   * xdrip-js-logger - this application is restarted regularly from your rig's crontab, and uses the xdrip-js library to read from the G5 transmitter directly.
-It uses only the raw filtered/unfiltered values from the G5 transmitter, instead of the official calibrated value, and so can be used with transmitters that are past their standard expiration (including those with replaced batteries).
-Calibrations for xdrip-js-logger are entered through nightscout, or through the pump (e.g., via the Contour Next Link meter that automatically loads to the pump).
+   * Logger (xdrip-js-logger) - this application is restarted regularly from your rig's crontab, and uses the xdrip-js library to read from the G5 transmitter directly.
+It can now use non-expired or expired transmitters.
+It leverages both the in transmitter session calibration algorithms and falls back to the LSR calibrations automatically when the sensor has an issue or stops (i.e. after 7 days).
+For LSR calibration, Logger uses the raw filtered/unfiltered values from the G5 transmitter, instead of the official calibrated value, and so can be used with transmitters that are past their standard expiration (including those with replaced batteries).
+Recently, Logger added the ability to reset an expired transmitter to new so that in transmitter calibrations can be used (even for battery replaced transmitters).
+Calibrations for xdrip-js-logger are entered through nightscout as BG Treatments, or through the pump (e.g., via the Contour Next Link meter that automatically loads to the pump), or through the command line.
 BG data is sent to both OpenAPS (via xDripAPS) locally, so your rig will continue to loop while offline, and Nightscout when online.
 You can use a receiver with xdrip-js-logger, but the BG values will not necessarily match between the two, and the calibrations on the receiver must be entered separately.
-There is currently no web browser for entering calibrations or interacting with xdrip-js-logger, so the only way to view its data is through a terminal, xDripAPS web server, or Nightscout. **NOTE: xdrip-js-logger currently uses a very basic calibration method, which is not expected to be desirable in every situation (it simply uses a fixed scale and variable offset to the unfiltered value read from the G5), so caution and serious oversite and testing should be exercised when using.**
+Nightscout is the user interface for entering calibration and getting sensor status / requests such as "Needs calibration" as Announcements.
+Nightscout also shows the transmitter battery status, voltages, resistance, temperature every 12 hours as a note.
+Nightscout is also used to let Logger know that a new sensor has been inserted and to start a sensor.
+You can set the time back on a start - i.e. 2 hours (if you soaked the sensor).
+Logger has command line scripts that run on the rig (g5-reset, g5-start, g5-stop, g5-battery, and calibrate).
+There is currently no local web browser for entering calibrations or interacting with Logger, so the only way to view its data is through a terminal, xDripAPS web server, or Nightscout. **NOTE: for expired transmitters, Logger LSR calibration method is an approximation of what the g5 does internally so caution and serious oversite and testing should be exercised when using.**

 **NOTE: Lookout, Logger (xdrip-js-logger), and xdrip-js library should be considered a WIP (Work In Progress), i.e., do not use if you cannot watch your BG and loop very carefully, and tolerate issues, failures, idiosynchrosies.
 Also please plan on contributing either through testing and feedback, updates, documentation, etc.**